-The local facilities might be described as one "regional repository" divide into seven or eight locations in the sense of a university with seven or eight campus locations throughout the Chugach region and possibly Kachemak Br (Figure 5).
-These component repositories might be located in new renovated buildings.
-The local repositories might also be located in a varie of types of facilities including various multi-use or single-use faciliti (Figures 6 and 7).
-For example, it is proposed that the component reposite in Chenega would be located in a new multi-use building which also hour office space for other village council or corporation functions.
-To component repository in Port Graham might also be located in a new multi-use building which provides space for a cultural center in addition to repository.
-In contrast, the component repository in Nanwalek might located in a renovated single-use building.
-Other communities would have component repositories in new or renovated facilities as outlined in Figure 7.
+The local facilities might be described as one "regional repository" divided into seven or eight locations in the sense of a university with seven or eight campus locations throughout the Chugach region and possibly Kachemak Bay (Figure 5).
+These component repositories might be located in new or renovated buildings.
+The local repositories might also be located in a variety of types of facilities including various multi-use or single-use facilities (Figures 6 and 7).
+For example, it is proposed that the component repository in Chenega would be located in a new multi-use building which also houses office space for other village council or corporation functions.
+The component repository in Port Graham might also be located in a new multi-use building which provides space for a cultural center in addition to the repository.
+In contrast, the component repository in Nanwalek might be located in a renovated single-use building.
+Other communities would also have component repositories in new or renovated facilities as outlined in Figure 7.

-The Regional Repository Organization would initially operate out of exicing regional facilities.
-Various training programs would be coordinated of participating organizations with emphasis on local museums, the repositories and other available local facilities.
-The Alaska Native Her age: Center, to be constructed in the near future, might also provide a location for the Regional Repository Organization.
-Program and technical assistance would be coordinated with other regional and statewide organizations as well
+The Regional Repository Organization would initially operate out of existing regional facilities.
+Various training programs would be coordinated with participating organizations with emphasis on local museums, the new repositories and other available local facilities.
+The Alaska Native Heritage Center, to be constructed in the near future, might also provide a location for the Regional Repository Organization.
+Program and technical assistance would be coordinated with other regional and statewide organizations as well.